Changan BenBen

 The Changan BenBen (长安奔奔) or sometimes Changan Benni is a 5-door city car hatchback produced by Changan Automobile.

 BenBen I

 The first generation Changan BenBen was also called the BenBen i.
 Price starts from 34.000 yuan.
-In 2010, the model went through a mid cycle facelift with redesigned grilles, bumpers, tail gate, and lamps and was called the BenBen Love then.
+In 2010, the model went through a mid-cycle facelift with a redesigned grille, bumpers, tailgate, and headlamps and was called the BenBen Love then.
 Engine of the first generation Changan BenBen is a 1.3-litre engine with 63 kW and 110 Nm mated to a manual transmission.